garbados/a_dragon_appears/admd.md

 ## Narrating

 Because the game should be fun to watch, follow the rules of "Yes, and": if characters want something, give it to them.
-If a player wants to try something, let them try it. if doing either would imbalance gameplay, involve complicating circumstances that balance things out.
+If a player wants to try something, let them try it.
+If doing either would imbalance gameplay, involve complicating circumstances that balance things out.
 But, where possible, avoid saying No.

 > Sam decides her character, Kay, wants to be king, and spends 10 karma to lay down the fact "Kay is King".
 The narrator says, OK, but adds that while Kay is indeed the rightful king via complicated rules of lineage, numerous others also hold claim to the throne, and may or may not want Kay dead.